Deception: Online dating deceptions

 Research on the use of deception in online dating has shown that people are generally truthful about themselves with the exception of physical attributes to appear more attractive.
 According to the Scientific American, "nine out of ten online daters will fib about their height, weight, or age" such that men were more likely to lie about height while women were more likely to lie about weight.
 In a study conducted by Toma and Hancock, "less attractive people were found to be more likely to have chosen a profile picture in which they were significantly more attractive than they were in everyday life".
 Both genders used this strategy in online dating profiles, but women more so than men.
 Additionally, less attractive people were more likely to have "lied about objective measures of physical attractiveness such as height and weight".
 In general, men are more likely to lie on dating profiles the one exception being that women are more likely to lie about weight.

 In business

 People who negotiate feel more tempted to use deceit.
-In negotiation, it includes both parties to trust and respect one another.
+In negotiation, it includes both parties trusting and respecting one another.
 In negotiations, one party is unaware of what is going on in the other side of the thing that needs to be negotiated.
 Deception in negotiation comes in many forms, and each has its reaction (Gaspar et al.,2019).